AkaraChen/fish/README.md

 ## Introduction

 Fish.css is a CSS library focused on improving the default appearance of HTML, which can be used on any html-based document.
-It allows you to quickly give your website a modern look without having to start from scratch.

 ### Installation